bindopen/BindOpen.Kernel/Readme.md

 To get started, install the BindOpen.System module you want to use.

-Note: Later you will be able to install only the package you need.
+Note: We recommend that later on, you install only the package you need.

 ### From Visual Studio